Subaru Forester CVT Problems: What Owners Need to Know (2026)

 • The shudder or hesitation symptoms become dramatically worse when the CVT is hot

-2014-2018 Forester: Specific Issues to Watch For
+2014-2018 Forester: Diagnostic Issues to Watch For

 Valve Body Degradation